The Primates found in Uganda -Ugnda is home to 20 species of Primates

 4, Olive Baboons

-You will see the Olive Baboon on a safari, whether in a car or on foot on a nature walk.
-It is good to roll up your car windows when approaching the road since the brazen baboons have been known to jump in and steal whatever they find, mostly food items.
+Encountering Olive Baboons is almost guaranteed during a safari, whether in a vehicle or exploring on foot through nature walks.
+Rolling up your car windows when approaching them on the road is advisable, as these bold baboons have been known to jump in and snatch any available items, mainly food.

-They usually live in large troops, their dog-like heads make them look fierce, and they love showing their menacing teeth.
-They are also quite large.
+Typically, Olive Baboons live in large troops.
+Their dog-like heads give them a fierce appearance, and they often display their menacing teeth.
+They are also known for their substantial size.

 5. Black and White Colobus Monkeys